UMAprotocol/protocol/documentation/oracle/architecture.md

 of votes is determined by how many VoteTokens each participant holds.

 The Voting contract maintains a whitelist of identifiers (price feeds) that financial contracts can request prices for.
-This list is currently controlled by the contract admin, but will eventually be voter-controlled.
+This list is currently controlled by voters.

 After a request is received, a voting period begins.
 Voters follow a typical commit-reveal cycle to provide their votes to the Voting contract.